 MPHA is one of a few "Moving to Work" (MTW) housing authorities in the United States.
-The MTW program allows housing authorities enhanced flexibility to implement innovative, locally-designed
+The MTW projects/consolidated-plan/

-AP-65 Homeless and Other Special Needs Activities - 91.220(i) Introduction
+AP-65 Homeless and Other Special Needs Activities - 91.220(i)

 The following section outlines the City's strategies to addressing homeless and other special needs.
-Further details can also be found in the Strategic Plan and Market Analysis sections of the 2020 Consolidated Plan found at https://www2.minneapolismn.gov/government/departments/finance/grants-special-projects/consolidated-plan/
+Further details can also be found in the Strategic Plan and Market Analysis sections of the 2020 Consolidated Plan found at https://www2.minneapolismn.gov/government/departments/finance/grants-special-